dirigiblelabs/curriculum-2017/NikolayMateev/WrittenDocumentation/README.md

 In order to get started with Eclipse Dirigible you should have already:

-* Logged into the Dirigible Web IDE and be in the Workbench persepective.
+* Logged into the Eclipse Dirigible Web IDE and be in the Workbench persepective.
 [Click here][1] to do that.

 ## Using Eclipse Dirigible - Basics

-We'll cover the following basic scenario:
+You'll cover the following basic scenario:

 1. Create a project for your application.
 See [Create a Project][2].
 2. Create a custom Data Structure.
 See [Create a Data Structure][3].